jdingel/DingelTintelnotSEGS/eventstudy_nyc_counterfactual_simultaneous_shock_solver/ReadMe.md

 # eventstudy nyc counterfactual simultaneous shock solver
 This task finds a set of shocks that, when applied simultaneously, generate the observed employment increase from 2010 to 2012 across 83 workplace tracts.
 The task can be parallelized once the files `../temp/simultaneous_shock_cbm.jld2` and `../temp/simultaneous_shock_csp.jld2` are generated.
-Most scripts finish within 30 minutes, while the most time-consuming ones, such as `cbm_sigma_1.1` and `csp_sigma_1.1`, take approximately 50 minutes.

 ## Output
 * `simultaneous_shock_(model-variation).jld2`: Reports the productivity shock vector for the given model variation that matches the 2010-2012 observed employment change.